Beamanator/Just-To-Learn/react/README.md

 ### Running an app
 1) 'cd' into project directory, then run 'npm start'
     - This will spin up local server, and open a new tab with the app running
     - **Note:** Sometimes this takes a bit, so just wait (up to 45 seconds)

 ### Restrictions of JSX
 1) 'className' instead of 'class' in html
 2) JSX element could only return 1 root element (until recently - version 16)
     - traditionally, it's common to just wrap everything in 1 root element
 3) Custom components should start with upper-case ('Div') to differentiate between custom components and reserved html elements
 4) Can't use `if() {}` statements in JSX, instead use ternary operators `<condition> ? <if true> : <if false>`
     - Or (recommended), just use `if-statements` before the `render` method.

 ### Conventions
 1) New components go in folders with capital starting characters
 2) Use ES6 for custom components
     - const (instead of var / let)
     - Arrow functions - passes 'this' keyword from caller - keeps 'this' consistent in Component classes
       - Useful in a button click event handler
 3) Properties passed to your component should be called 'props' to make sure people don't get confused
 4) Update state in an immutable fashion (a.k.a. create a new copy of state, then edit, then save back to state)
     - Array example: using `.slice` to directly remove an item from an array
       - instead, first create a new array like this: `[...oldArr]` or `oldArr.slice()`
     - Object example: updating any property in the state
       - instead, first create a new object like this: `{...oldObj}` or `Object.assign({}, oldObj)`
+5) Create as many "functional" components as possible
+    - Functional = without doing `class MyComponent extends ...`
+    - Make "container" components (like `App.js` as lean as possible)
+    - Components should be as clear and narrowly focused as possible

 ### CSS Magic
 1) Adding pesudo-selectors / media queries to css